JessicaCaishanghai/Predict_Concert_Fee_Ticketmaster/README.md

 ## Light EDA

 This is the summary of the dataset that contain 818 rows with 84 columns.
+Only 7 columns were chosen to fit the model.

 | #   | Column                  | Non-Null Count | Dtype    |
 |-----|--------------------------|---------------|----------|